danfe/amdmsrtweaker-lnx/readme.txt

 Description
 -----------

-AmdMsrTweaker is a command line tool for Windows which allows to reprogram the P-States used by various CPUs and APUs of AMD for their Cool&Quiet power saving technology.
+AmdMsrTweaker is a command line tool which allows to reprogram the P-States used by various CPUs and APUs of AMD for their Cool&Quiet power saving technology.